FRRouting/frr/doc/developer/ospf-yang-northbound-notes.rst

 at least one daemon.

 Live tests cover ``nbr-state-change``, ``if-state-change`` and ``if-config-error`` by driving the protocol paths that emit them.
-Live test coverage for ``restart-status-change`` and ``nbr-restart-helper-status-change`` is deferred because triggering a graceful-restart event in topotest requires a staged daemon kill and relaunch with grace-LSA timing that the current topo1 setup does not have.
-The emit-side wiring compiles and links cleanly; ``debug northbound notifications`` plus a ``clear ip ospf process`` from a neighbour during its grace period is the manual reproduction path.
-The companion gRPC Subscribe work can close the observation side of this gap by letting a future combined topotest assert the notifications as frontend subscriber data.
-That test will still need OSPF-specific choreography to create the graceful-restart lifecycle reliably.
+The graceful-restart suites for ``ospfd`` and ``ospf6d`` also cover ``restart-status-change`` and ``nbr-restart-helper-status-change`` by triggering a real graceful-restart prepare, helper observation and daemon restart in ``ospf_gr_topo1`` and ``ospf6_gr_topo1``.

-Live test coverage for ``if-rx-bad-packet`` and ``nssa-translator-status-change`` is also deferred.
-The former needs a topotest packet-injection helper that can send malformed OSPF packets safely inside a router namespace.
+Live test coverage for ``if-rx-bad-packet`` and ``nssa-translator-status-change`` is deferred.
+The former needs a topotest packet-injection helper that can send malformed OSPF packets safely inside a router namespace and drive the daemon receive path.
 The latter needs an NSSA topology that drives a real translator state transition, rather than merely calling the notification helper.
 Both emit sites are documented in the table above and can be checked manually with ``debug northbound notifications`` until those focused tests are added.

 Remaining Scope
 ---------------